How to Save on Homeowners Insurance

 In additions, there are many insurance companies that will provide you discounts for certain features in the home such as a security system, fire alarms, carbon monoxide detectors, special security locks or some other type of “disaster proofing” like storm shutters.
 Some of these items may be things you want to specifically ask the insurance carrier about when shopping for a rate quote.

 Saving money on your insurance policy is terrific but keeping your home well maintained is even more important for numerous financial reasons.
-In fact when you are closing on a property in Massachusetts, often times the closing attorney will give a lecture about what you need to do as a home owner.
-One of these things is to keep the property insured and not to do anything that would decrease the value.
+In fact when you are closing on a property in Massachusetts, the closing attorney will almost always include a lecture about what you need to do as a homeowner.
+One of the things an attorney is required to mention is to keep the property insured and not to do anything that would decrease the value.
 The last thing you want is to have your insurance policy canceled!

 In Massachusetts an insurance company is permitted by law to terminate an insurance policy at any time up until the policy has been in effect for 60 days.
 Once a policy has been in effect for 60 days, under Massachusetts law (M.G.L. c.
 175, §99), it can only be canceled during the term of the contract for the following reasons: